-Section 3.02 of the Citywide Design Guidelines Manual (Single-Family Residential Design Guidelines for Special Districts) for a list and a map illustrating the special districts.
+Section 3.02 of the Citywide Design Guidelines Manual includes Single-Family Residential Design Guidelines for Special Districts and a map illustrating the special districts.

-Special Commercial Districts include areas such as Downtown, Miracle Mile or Channel Area.
-See Sections 4.02-4.05 of the Citywide Design Guidelines Manual (Commercial Design Guidelines)
+Special Commercial Districts include areas such as Downtown, Miracle Mile or the Channel Area.
+Please see Sections 4.02-4.05 of the Citywide Design Guidelines Manual for Commercial Design Guidelines.

 Car washes are limited to 10 days per year for an individual location and 10 days per year for each sponsoring organization.
 Sponsorship is limited to educational, fraternal, religious, or service organizations directly engaged in civic or charitable efforts.
 A car wash event must be located on nonresidential property at a location approved by the Municipal Utilities Department (MUD).

 Please contact the Municipal Utilities Department about the City's Green Car Wash Program and a list of approved car wash locations.